TritonVM/triton-vm/specification/src/hash-table.md

 1. `🥬^5 + state_0·🥬^4 + state_1·🥬^3 + state_2·🥬^2 + state_3·🥬 + state_4 - 🫑`
 1. `(Mode - 0)·(round_no - 5)`

+[^oxfoi]:
+This is a special property of the Oxfoi prime.